Updated November 2020

 To determine your trailer’s jack-knife point find a large safe area.
 With a partner assisting, very slowly reverse your rig, turning the steering wheel slightly (such that the trailer turns toward your side).
 As you do so watch the trailer’s movement constantly via the wing mirror.

-While all this may seem daunting at first, with practice, you will be able to align your trailer to wherever it will fit.
-You are likely to also to reduce the severity and number of steering wheel movements, making reversing quicker and smoother.
-Reversing a trailer is nevertheless more stressful (and riskier) than going forwards, but practice makes perfect.
+While learning how to reverse a caravan may seem daunting at first, with practice, you will be able to align your trailer to wherever it will fit.
+You are likely also to reduce the severity and number of steering wheel movements, making reversing quicker and smoother.
+After a time it becomes a natural action.

-Take every opportunity to reverse your trailer where it is totally safe to do – you will progressively become proficient and relaxed about doing so.
-Consider alternatively taking an initial lesson or three at a driving school that specialises in teaching caravan towing.
-Many do.
+Take every opportunity to practice how to reverse a caravan where it is totally safe.
+You will progressively become proficient and relaxed about doing so.
+Alternatively, consider taking an initial lesson or three at a driving school that specialises in teaching travel trailer towing.
+All include learning how to reverse a caravan.
 They are readily found via Googling.

 How to Reverse a Travel Trailer reversing a fifth wheel travel trailer